Medical Malpractice In-Depth

 - The doctor, if his or her actions deviated from generally accepted standards of practice;

-- The hospital for improper care or inadequate training, such as problems with medications or sanitation;
+- The hospital for improper care, inadequate training, such as problems with medications or sanitation, or poor supervision;

-Medical malpractice laws are designed to protect patients' rights to pursue compensation if they are injured as a result of negligence.
+Medical malpractice laws are designed to protect the patient's rights to pursue compensation if they are injured as a result of negligence.
 However, malpractice suits are often complex and costly to win.
-Therefore, if you believe you have a medical malpractice claim, it is important to consult with an attorney who will discuss your case with you, and help you determine your best options.
+So, if you think you may have a medical malpractice claim, you should consult with an attorney who will discuss the facts of your case with you and help you identify your best options.

 Legislation Affecting Malpractice Actions

-One obstacle plaintiffs in many states may have to overcome before they can even file a malpractice action against a health care professional is the requirement that they file what is commonly known as a "certificate of merit."
-In order to file a certificate of merit, a plaintiff will first have to have an expert, usually another physician, review the relevant medical records and certify that the plaintiff's health care provider deviated from accepted medical practices, which resulted in injury to the plaintiff.
+One obstacle plaintiffs in many states may have to overcome before they can even file a malpractice action against a healthcare professional is the requirement that they file what is commonly known as a "certificate of merit."
+To file a certificate of merit, a plaintiff will first have to have an expert (usually, another physician) review the relevant medical records and certify that the plaintiff's healthcare provider deviated from accepted medical practices, which resulted in injury to the plaintiff.
 The plaintiff's attorney then files the certificate of merit, which confirms that the attorney has consulted with a medical expert and that the plaintiff's action has merit.

 "Respondeat Superior" and Independent Contractors

-In some situations, commonly involving attending physicians working in hospitals, health care providers are considered independent contractors rather than employees, which makes the doctrine of "respondeat superior" inapplicable.
-What this means is, if a doctor or other health care professional an independent contractor, and commits malpractice while treating a patient in a hospital, the hospital cannot be held liable for the doctor's negligence.
-However, the hospital can be held liable for its own negligence, for example, in granting attending privileges to an unlicensed or incompetent physician.
+In some situations, healthcare providers are considered independent contractors rather than employees.
+This makes the doctrine of "respondeat superior" inapplicable.
+If a doctor or other healthcare professional is an independent contractor and commits malpractice while treating a patient, the hospital cannot be held liable for the doctor's negligence, but the contractor may be held directly liable.
+Yet, the hospital can still be held liable for its own negligence.
+For example, the hospital may have been negligent in granting attending privileges to an unlicensed or incompetent physician.